TheRoccoB/simmer-status/README.md

 The billing was completely on Stripe and the hack did not affect any financial information.

 ## Me
 I'm very sad that this is happening.
-I don't know how I'm going to pay the cloud hosting bill and I'm hoping that Google cloud will offer some leniency, as I did everything in my power to lock things down.
+I don't know how I'm going to pay the cloud hosting bill and I'm hoping that Google cloud will offer some leniency, as I did everything in my power to lock things down as fast as humanly possible.

 Best,
 -Rocco